JasperWH/VZ89TE-SN_GCJA5-Air-Quality-Sensor/README.md

 ## Particulate Matter [3]:
 This is a mixture of solid and liquid particles that are suspended in the air.
 These are categorized into coarse, fine and ultrafine.
 PM2.5 are fine particles that have a diameter less than 2.5 micrometers (more than 100 times thinner than a human hair) and remain suspended in the air for longer durations.
 The health risk with PM2.5 is that they can travel deep into the respiratory tract, reaching the lungs and entering the blood stream.

-## Placement:
-Locate the monitor at head height and keep them away from [1]:
-- windows
-- doors
-- air supply openings
-Position the monitors over 50cm away from people as their exhaled breath contains CO2.
-If your monitor is too close it may give a misleadingly high reading.

 ## CO2 Air Quality Levels [2]:
 - 250-400ppm	Normal background concentration in outdoor ambient air
 - 400-1,000ppm	Concentrations typical of occupied indoor spaces with good air exchange